 - any previous licence or permit numbers

-- criminal offences relating to wildlife and animal welfare
+- criminal offences relating to wildlife, animal welfare, water pollution and waste management

-- animal microchip numbers / bird / bat rings / transponder / identification tags
+- animal microchip numbers, bird. bat rings, transponder or identification tags

-- details of your friends / loved ones, should you wish to create memorial
+- details of your friends and loved ones, should you wish to create a memorial

 - details of any new or existing project proposals, grant requests or licenced activities you wish to undertake

 - your firearm certificate number

 - your ecology project details

 - your wildlife sightings

 - details about your borehole, well or watercourse

 - mapping information showing location of water sources and discharge points